w3f/General-Grants-Program/grants/speculative/nuclei_governance_os.md

 ## Additional Information :heavy_plus_sign:
 * **What work has been done so far?** No code was written yet, only some architecturing work was performed.
 As well as some simple research of existing governance models (Polkadot, Kusama, Nodle and Aragon).
-* **Are there are any teams who have already contributed (financially) to the project?** Not yet, this project is entirely self funded and in a bootstrapping phase.
+* **Are there any teams who have already contributed (financially) to the project?** Not yet, this project is entirely self funded and in a bootstrapping phase.
 * **Have you applied for other grants so far?** I am representing Nodle for a grant we completed and as part of the Substrate Builder Program.
 The project and company (which is mine, not Nodle) linked to this application didn't apply to any grants previously.
 * **What is the project's relationship with Nodle?** This project is not linked to Nodle in any way and represents a set of efforts I am pushing individually with the hope they can turn in something bigger over time.